-However, asking somebody to cosign a loan isn’t something that should be taken lightly.
+Asking somebody to cosign a student loan should not be taken lightly.
 When someone agrees to cosign a student loan or refinance loan, they’re taking on a serious legal burden and doing you an enormous favor.
 It’s important to choose your potential cosigner carefully and approach the subject tactfully.

-The first step of the process is to decide who you want to cosign your loans.
+The first step of the process is to decide to whom you want to cosign your loans.
 Keep in mind that a person will need to meet certain requirements in order to serve as your cosigner.
 Carefully consider how asking someone to cosign a loan will affect your relationship.

 The Ideal Cosigner

-Cosigner requirements will vary depending on whether you’re applying for a federal student loan, a private student loan, or even a refinance loan.
+Cosigner requirements will vary depending on whether you’re applying for a private student loan or a refinance loan.
 The best way to find out about specific cosigner eligibility requirements is to check directly with your prospective lender.

 A cosigner is a responsible person who: